authgear/authgear-server/docs/specs/user-model.md

 OOB-OTP authenticator is bound to a recipient address.
 The recipient can be an email address or phone number that can receive SMS messages.

+An OOB-OTP authenticator may be bound to a login ID identity.
+If the bounded identity is deleted, the authenticator would be deleted as well.

 The OTP format can be customized in the configuration.
 The following formats are
 available:
 - `numeric`: 4-digit code